 - Increase public awareness of healthy nutritional standards and habits

-Education and Background
+Education and experience

-This position requires a bachelor’s degree in nutrition, dietetics, or a related field.
-A candidate must also be a Registered Dietitian with the Commission on Dietetic Registration (CDR) or the Academy of Nutrition and Dietetics (AND).
+- This position requires a bachelor’s degree in nutrition, dietetics, or a related field.
+A candidate must also be a registered dietitian with the Commission on Dietetic Registration (CDR) or the Academy of Nutrition and Dietetics (AND).

 - Stay current of, comply with, and model national, state and local legislation, policies, and standards for food safety